asraparadise/asraparadise.github.io/_commands/owner.md

 Here are the server settings commands:

-**Welcome Message**
+**Welcome Message**/
-Set the welcome message you would like the bot to send when a new user joins `/settings setwelcomemessage [channel] [message] (imagelink)`
+Set the welcome message you would like the bot to send when a new user joins/ `/settings setwelcomemessage [channel] [message] (imagelink)`

 **Leave Message**

-Set the leave message you would like the bot to send when a user leaves `/settings setleavemessage [channel] [message]`
+Set the leave message you would like the bot to send when a user leaves

+`/settings setleavemessage [channel] [message]`

 **Join Autorole**